PhonologicalCorpusTools/CorpusTools/index.md

 ### Multi-character sequences

 Below, you can find lists of the multi-character sequences that are included in each of the built-in transcription-to-feature system files.
 You may want to use these in order to copy & paste them into the corpus creation dialogue box if you are using a corpus file that is not already delimited.
+See also https://github.com/PhonologicalCorpusTools/PCT_Fileshare for more detail on the transcription / feature files.

 **Buckeye**: aa, aan, ae, aen, ah, ahn, ao, aon, aw, awn, ay, ayn, ch, dh, dx, eh, el, em, en, ey, eyn, hh, ih, ihn, iy, iyn, jh, ng, nx, ow, own, oy, oyn, sh, th, tq, uh, uhn, uw, uwn, zh, ehn, er, ern